Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Clip21-SGD2M: New Method and Theoretical Results

 \subsection{Analysis in the Stochastic Case without DP-Noise}

 Next, we turn to the stochastic setting where each worker has access to local gradient estimators satisfying \Cref{asmp:batch_noise}.
-For simplicity, we first consider the case when no DP noise is added.
+First, we consider the case without DP noise, i.e., non-private training.

 \begin{restatable}[Simplified]{theorem}{theoremstochastic} Let Assumptions \ref{asmp:smoothness} and \ref{asmp:batch_noise} hold and $\alpha \in (0,1)$.
-Let $\wtilde{B} \eqdef \max_i\|\nabla f_i(x^0)\| > 3\tau$ and $\Delta \ge \Phi^0.$ Then, for any constant $\hat{\beta}\in (0,1]$, there exists a stepsize $\gamma$ and momentum parameter $\beta$ such that the iterates of \algname{Clip21-SGD2M} (Algorithm \ref{alg:Clip-SGDM}) with probability at least $1-\alpha$ are such that $\frac{1}{T}\sum_{t=0}^{T-1}\|\nabla f(x^t)\|^2$ is bounded by
+Let $\wtilde{B} \eqdef \max_i\|\nabla f_i(x^0)\| > 3\tau$ and $\Delta \ge \Phi^0.$ Then, For any constant $\hat{\beta}\in (0,1]$, there exists a stepsize $\gamma$ and momentum parameter $\beta$ such that the iterates of \algname{Clip21-SGD2M} (Algorithm \ref{alg:Clip-SGDM}) with probability at least $1-\alpha$ are such that $\frac{1}{T}\sum_{t=0}^{T-1}\|\nabla f(x^t)\|^2$ is bounded by

-where $\wtilde{\cO}$ hides constant and logarithmic factors, and higher order terms that decrease in $T$. \end{restatable} \begin{proof}[Proof sketch] The core of the proof is similar to the one of Theorem~\ref{th:theorem_deterministic}.
-However, in contrast to the deterministic case, the vectors $v_i^{t+1} - g_i^t$ are stochastic, meaning that under Assumption~\ref{asmp:batch_noise}, they can have arbitrarily large norms.
-Therefore, we focus on the high-probability analysis and prove by induction that the vectors $v_i^{t+1} - g_i^t$ are bounded \emph{with high probability}, meaning that clipping can be seen as a contractive compressor with high probability for the vectors $v_i^{t+1} - g_i^t$ generated by the method.
-The proof is also based on a refined estimation of sums of martingale difference sequences; see the details in Appendix~\ref{appendix:stoch_proof_no_DP}. \end{proof} This result demonstrates that \algname{Clip21-SGD2M} achieves an optimal $\cO(\nicefrac{1}{\sqrt{nT}})$ \citep{arjevani2023lower} rate in the stochastic setting.
+where $\wtilde{\cO}$ hides constant and polylogarithmic factors, and higher order terms that decrease in $T$. \end{restatable} {\it Proof sketch.} The proof follows the same overall structure as Theorem \ref{th:theorem_deterministic}, but with the key complication that the increments $v_i^{t+1}-g_i^t$ are now random and can, in principle, grow without bound under Assumption~\ref{asmp:batch_noise}.
+To handle this, we switch to a high-probability argument: by inductively showing that, with a large probability, each $v_i^{t+1} - g_i^t$ stays below a fixed threshold, we recover a contractive property of the clipping operator on these random vectors.
+The remainder of the proof then mirrors the deterministic case, augmented by careful martingale‐difference concentration bounds; see Appendix \ref{appendix:stoch_proof_no_DP} For full details.
+This result demonstrates that \algname{Clip21-SGD2M} achieves an optimal $\cO(\nicefrac{1}{\sqrt{nT}})$ \citep{arjevani2023lower} rate in the stochastic setting.
 In contrast to the previous works establishing similar rates \citep{liu2022communication, noble2022differentially, allouah2024privacy}, our result does not rely on the boundedness of the gradients or data heterogeneity.
 Moreover, when $\sigma = 0$ (no stochastic noise), the rate from \eqref{eq:stochastic_rate} becomes $\cO(\nicefrac{1}{T})$, recovering the one given by Theorem~\ref{th:theorem_deterministic}.